learnhl7-arun/CSV_To_A08/README.md

 # CSV_To_A08
-Channel takes a CSV File as input and transforms it into an A08 Message.
+This Channel takes a CSV File as input and transforms it into an A08 Messages.
+For each line in CSV File, a seperate .hl7 file is created.

+The first line of the CSV File is expected to be the header.
+Structure of CSV File is Number,Gender,NameSet,Title,GivenName,MiddleInitial,Surname,StreetAddress,City,State,StateFull,ZipCode,Country,CountryFull,EmailAddress,Username,Password,BrowserUserAgent,TelephoneNumber,TelephoneCountryCode,MothersMaiden,Birthday,Age,TropicalZodiac,CCType,CCNumber,CVV2,CCExpires,NationalID,UPS,WesternUnionMTCN,MoneyGramMTCN,Color,Occupation,Company,Vehicle,Domain,BloodType,Pounds,Kilograms,FeetInches,Centimeters,GUID,Latitude,Longitude

 Following is CSV field to ADT Message Mapping